You’ve got the fundamentals down.

 - You must have good intonation.

 If you lack any of these abilities, you are not ready to learn vibrato.
 Make sure you have all of those down, before continuing.
+This is especially important if you are learning to play violin by yourself, without a teacher.

 If you’ve got them all down, congratulations!
 You are ready to tackle wrist vibrato.